SJYbetter/pytorch-i3d/README.md

 ## Note
 This code was written for PyTorch 0.3.
 Version 0.4 and newer may cause issues.
-More detailed information about the charaders dataset could refer the link: https://allenai.org/plato/charades/README.txt
+More detailed information about the charaders dataset could refer the link: https://allenai.org/plato/charades/README.txt This link is very important to help you understand the codes especially for the video preprocessing part!

-## Video Proprocessing
+## Video Proprocessing[inculde my own videos to implementation]
+I add this section because the author's code not include this part which cost me a long time to figure when I started to learn about the I3D model.

 For different mode we have differnt methods to preprocess the videos.
 For mode is "rgb", we need to transform the videos to images by using the tools [ffmpeg](ffmpeg), and we put the images in the directory [data/changing_tire_00002_rgb](/data/changing_tire_00002_rgb) and [/data/changing_tire_00003_rgb](/data/changing_tire_00003_rgb).

 For mode is "flow", we use need to use dense-flow.py to generate images which may take 30 minites to finish.
 We set the maximum of optical flows to 20 referred by the https://allenai.org/plato/charades/README.txt.
 We put all the images in the directory [/data/flows/changing_tire_0002](/data/flows/changing_tire_0002) and [/data/flows/changing_tire_0003](/data/flows/changing_tire_0003).

 # Fine-tuning and Feature Extraction